Levoit Core vs Vital

 Pro Tip

-Always run air purifiers on the lowest effective setting to prolong filter life.
-I’ve seen users burn through Vital filters in 2 months by maxing out the fan constantly.
+As always, operate air purifiers on the lowest effective setting for filter life.
+I’ve seen users burn through Vital filters in 2 months because they keep running the fan full blast.